Congenital

 Furthermore, ptosis can have a negative impact on development due to appearance issues.

-Surgery for Congenital eyelid drooping
+Surgery for Congenital Eyelid Drooping

-Surgical Methods for Congenital eyelid drooping
+Surgical Methods for Congenital Eyelid Drooping

 In congenital ptosis, due to its physical, functional, and psychological impacts, surgery is recommended at some point, using one of various methods.
 The method of surgery varies depending on treatment goals, the underlying diagnosis, and the degree of levator function.
 While the main purpose of the surgery is functional, improving the appearance by making the eyelid shape and the width of the double eyelid symmetrical is also a goal.